-#27 What is a long tail keyword?
+#27 What are long tail keywords?

-Long-tail keywords are longer and more specific keyword phrases that searchers will most likely use in a search.
+Long tail keywords are longer and more specific keyword phrases that searchers will most likely use in a search.

-Heading tags have a top-down hierarchy from <h1> to <h6> with H1 being the biggest header and also the most significant in terms of SEO.
+Heading tags have a top-down hierarchy from H1 to H6 with H1 being the biggest header and also the most significant in terms of SEO.